-7. How the gifts are classified for taxation purpose?
+7. How the gifts are classified for taxation purposes?

-8. What is meant by ‘Monetary Gifts’ for taxation purpose?
+8. What is meant by ‘Monetary Gifts’ for taxation purposes?

 9. What is meant by Gifts received in Kind?

-11. Which movable properties are taxable as gift under Income Tax Act, 1961?
+11. Which movable properties are taxable as gifts under Income Tax Act, 1961?

 12. What is included in the ‘Jewellery’?

 13. What is covered under the term ‘shares and securities?